 Using a formula that is specially designed for use on pets, this dog toothpaste has a poultry flavor that assists with the brushing process.

 The manufacturer states this product will help to control plaque as well as fight bad breath.

-Although this is marketed as a dog toothpaste, it can also be used with cats.
+Although this is marketed as dog toothpaste, it can also be used with cats.

-For more information on Petrodex Dog Toothpaste, click here.
+For more information on Petrodex Dog Toothpaste, click the button below.